 10. Wall Sits

-Next, are the step by step of doing wall sits:
+Next is the step by step of doing wall sits:

 1. Stand with your back against the wall with your arms extended down by your side.